After an Accident, You Need Answers. Get Them from a Top Cherry Hill Auto Accident Lawyer

 It’s worth noting that while a driver who fled the scene is violating the law, it is not “proof” of guilt with respect to your injuries.
 You must still introduce sufficient evidence to prove that the defendant’s negligence, recklessness, or intentional misconduct led to your injuries.
 Of course, the fact that the driver fled the scene will likely undermine their arguments and put them at a substantial disadvantage in litigation (before a jury).
-As such, you may be able to resolve the dispute through settlement given how much pressure you can apply, though you will have to first identify the responsible party before you can litigate your claims.
+As such, you may be able to resolve the dispute through settlement given how much pressure you can apply, though your Cherry Hill auto accident lawyer will have to first identify the responsible party before you can litigate your claims.

 Head-on collisions often lead to catastrophic injuries due to the nature of the accident — in a head-on collision, the two vehicles involved combine their individual impact forces, thus enhancing the severity of the accident to a significant degree.
 Head-on collisions are so dangerous, in fact, that many safety improvements by car manufacturers have been designed specifically to reduce the risk of injury and death in such scenarios.

 According to one study conducted by the National Highway Traffic Safety Administration (NHTSA), head-on collisions account for 13% of all fatal crashes in rural areas, and 7% of fatal crashes in urban areas.